 TIN & OSU’s Social Media Recruitment with Meta Restrictions Webinar (2023)

-In January 2021, Facebook (now Meta) changed their privacy policy, making it more difficult to target ads to people based on race/ethnicity, sexual orientation, religious affinity, or anything that would be protected under HIPAA (i.e., cancer).
-This privacy update made targeted recruiting for clinical trials more difficult.
-During this Trial Innovation Network presentation, the presenter from the Ohio State University will explain how to build a social media ad for recruitment while also focusing on workarounds of Meta restrictions.
+In January 2021, Facebook (now Meta) changed their privacy policy, making it more difficult to target ads for clinical trial recruitment.
+During this Trial Innovation Network presentation, the presenter from the Ohio State University will explain how to build a social media ad for recruitment.

-UConn’s Levering Social Media to Recruit Research Study Participants Webinar (2020)
+UConn’s Leveraging Social Media to Recruit Research Study Participants Webinar (2020)

 This University of Connecticut webinar presented strategies for successful recruitment using social media, including optimizing your efforts on different platforms and identifying and managing fraudulent research participants.